Augustine of Hippo's philosophy of time meets general relativity: The homogeneity and entropy problems

 \section{The homogeneity and entropy problems}

 The cosmic microwave background (CMB) formed when, after a sufficient expansion of the Universe, the density of matter decreased to a level that light decoupled from it (the mean free path of light became infinite).
 The set of events of departure of those photons form an ideal last scattering hypersurface.
 Today we observe just a portion of that hypersurface, namely the intersection of it with our past light cone.
-Since we observe that the CMB radiation has the same spectra (temperature) independently of the direction of observation, there is the problem of justifying such homogeneity (or isotropy) given the fact that the regions that emitted that radiation were so far apart that, according to the FLRW scenario, they didn't have any past point in common.
+Since we observe that the CMB radiation has the same spectra (temperature) independently of the direction of observation, there is the problem of justifying such isotropy on the night sky.
+In fact the regions that emitted that radiation were so far apart that, according to the FLRW scenario, they didn't have any past point in common.
+This is the isotropy or homogeneity problem depending on whether one refers to the isotropy of temperature on the night sky or on the equivalent homogeneity of temperature on the last scattering hypersurface.

 It is often claimed that inflation solves this problem.
 The idea is that if a patch of space expands so much, in the initial phase of the Universe, to include the whole surface we see today, then it should be natural to observe homogeneity.
 This argument works only if homogeneity is assumed at a different scale, actually at a much smaller scale, prior to inflation, namely if the initial patch is considered homogeneous.